-The right LED flashes orange.
+The left LED flashes orange.

-4. Do one of the following:

-Enter the PIN code of the Primary code belonging to the user you want to delete.

-Present the user card of the Primary code belonging to the user vou want to delete.
+- 4. Perform one of the following: - Enter the 4- to 8-digit PIN code of the Primary code belonging to the user you want to delete. - Present the user card of the Primary code belonging to the user you want to delete.